crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/Firmware/Analysis.md

 ## Unpacking Overview

 We've already talked a bit about unpacking with regards to `binwalk` recursive extraction process.
 While this is a great start, you really need to understand what all is getting unpacked so that nothing is lost or forgotten in the assembly process.
-There are a few common image formats that you should ceptually understand and know how to use (With tools) to jump into firmware unpacking:
+There are a few common image formats that you should conceptually understand and know how to use (With tools) to jump into firmware unpacking:

 ## Boot Images